Disruptions across the rail network

 Please be advised that replacement vehicles may be busier than usual, and you should allow extra time for your journey.

-Engineering work is taking place between Stockport and Plumley / Chester, closing all lines overnight from Monday evening until Friday morning.
+Engineering work is taking place between Bruton and Castle Cary, closing some lines on Tuesday to Friday mornings.

 Check before you travel: